MartyJab/CTFs/05_Threat_Intel_Phishing_Kit.md

 ## Could you please provide the seed phrase associated with the most recent phishing incident?

 Answer above: father ...

 ## Which medium was used for credential dumping?

-## Which medium was used for credential dumping?

-Visible in the metamask.php file
+Visible in the metamask.php file (Telegram)
 ![](./images/Pasted_image_20260809202433.png)